-We've previously discuss the 50 best winter dog clothes that help protect our pets, but even if your dog doesn’t need any protection of clothing, you may like some of these winter items for the dog's quality of life improvements they bring.
+We've previously discussed the 50 best winter dog clothes that help protect our pets, but even if your dog doesn’t need any protection of clothing, you may like some of these winter items for the dog's quality of life improvements they bring.
 Many dogs like their accessories even more than their owners do, so take into account your pup’s happiness as well as sheer practicality.

 7 Winter Products for Dogs (and Owners)